Meenakshi5055/mastering_c/01-definition-and-overview.md

 C is a general-purpose, procedural programming language.
 "Procedural" means you write a program as a sequence of steps (procedures/functions) that run one after another — as opposed to say purely object-oriented styles.
 It is designed to be concise, compile directly to machine code, and provide low-level access to memory.C lets you control the computer's memory and hardware very directly, which is why it's often called a "middle-level" language (more on that in subtopic 3).

+**Learning objectives:**

+* Understand what C is and where it's used.
+* Know the core characteristics that distinguish C from higher-level languages.
+* See a minimal example and know how to compile a simple program.

 **Why does C matter?**

 - It's the foundation many other languages (C++, Java, Python's interpreter, etc.) are built on or inspired by.